 Unleash your inner foodie in the Ferry Building

 Love trying unique foods?
 Throw a visit to the Ferry Building into your 1-day San Francisco itinerary.
-Just one mile from Union Square, you’ll reach the marketplace, located at the corner of The Embarcadero and Market Street.
+Just one mile from Union Square, you’ll reach the marketplace, located at the corner of The Embarcadero and Market Street in Downtown San Francisco.
 The Ferry Building is home to a thriving farmer’s market filled with a multitude of shops, including many specialty food shops.

 At this superb food destination, you can see farmers peddling everything from fruits to street food.
-Walking alongside the shops packed with delicious food is a feast for the senses.
+Walking alongside the shops packed with delicious food and tasty ingredients is a feast for the senses.

 You’ll have to explore the Ferry Building marketplace on your own.
-There are no public guided tours available, though, you can often see private groups running food tasting tours around the building.
-Whether you’re visiting the marketplace with friends or with young children, it’s a surreal experience for all food lovers.
+There are no public guided tours available, though you can often see private groups running food-tasting tours around the building.
+Whether you’re visiting the marketplace with friends or as a family with young children, it’s a surreal experience and must-do activity for all food lovers.

 Peruse artwork at the must-see San Francisco Museum of Modern Art